bioinformatics-centre/AsmVar/README.md

 Usage
 -----
 1. Overview
-2. How to use Asmvar
+2. How to use AsmVar
 3. Speed and Memory required
 4. Install the software
 5. Run the software